sagiegurari/cargo-make/README.md

 * x86_64-apple-darwin
 * x86_64-pc-windows-msvc

-Linux builds for arm are available on [bintray](https://bintray.com/sagiegurari/cargo-make/linux)

 <a name="usage"></a>
 ## Usage
 When using cargo-make, all tasks are defined and configured via toml files.<br>